 The following graphics may be reproduced free of charge only in conjunction with coverage of the "Performance, Protest and Politics" exhibition at the GLBT Historical Society Museum.
 Credits cited in the captions are mandatory.
-For high-resolution files, contact Mark Sawchuk at mark@glbthistory.org.
+For high-resolution files and access to a press packet of additional images, contact Mark Sawchuk at mark@glbthistory.org.

-One of the original eight-color rainbow flags flying at United Nations Plaza during San Francisco Gay Freedom Day 1978; photograph by Crawford Wayne Barton, collection of the GLBT Historical Society.
+One of the original eight-color rainbow flags flying at United Nations Plaza during San Francisco Gay Freedom Day 1978; photograph by Crawford Barton, Crawford Barton Papers (1993-11), collection of the GLBT Historical Society.

-Gilbert Baker holds the rainbow flag against a pink background (1989); photograph by Robert Pruzan, collection of the GLBT Historical Society.
+Gilbert Baker holds the rainbow flag against a pink background, 1989; photograph by Robert Pruzan, Robert Pruzan Collection (1998-36), GLBT Historical Society.